twilio-professional-services/flex-recover-non-graceful-disconnects/README.md

 ## Twilio Flex Plugins
 This section will go through the steps to prepare the Flex plugins in this sample solution for use in your development environment and deployment to your Flex account.

-### Flex Dialpad Addon Plugin Dependency
-Make sure you have deployed (or ran `twilio flex:plugins:start` once locally - if testing locally - to register the plugin), the required [branch](https://github.com/twilio-professional-services/flex-dialpad-addon-plugin/tree/recover-non-graceful-disconnects) of the Flex Dialpad Addon plugin - to properly handle the setting of the `endConferenceOnExit` flag during external transfers.

-At the time of writing, there are no additional config steps necessary aside from the standard steps required for that plugin and serverless bundle.
 ### Plugin Prep/Config